android-art-intel/marshmallow/README.md

 To start using ART-Extension one needs to follow the steps:

-* Step 1.
+1. Step 1.
 Download AOSP Marshmallow source code.
 To do that execute setup.sh script.
 It will download the correct version of AOSP.
 Setup proxy settings on your system if needed.

-* Step 2.
+2. Step 2.
 Apply patches needed for ART-Extension.
 To do that execute apply_extra.sh script.

-* Step 3.
+3. Step 3.
 Build Android image using AOSP for your device/emulator:

-** See instructions at https://source.android.com/source/ (your device must be supported by AOSP build or use x86 emulator).
+   * See instructions at https://source.android.com/source/ (your device must be supported by AOSP build or use x86 emulator).
-** To start build with ART-Extension one needs to use VENDOR_ART_PATH=vendor/intel/art-extension option in make, example: "make dist WITH_DEXPREOPT=false VENDOR_ART_PATH=vendor/art-extension"
+   * To start build with ART-Extension one needs to use VENDOR_ART_PATH=vendor/intel/art-extension option in make, example: "makeÂ distÂ WITH_DEXPREOPT=falseÂ VENDOR_ART_PATH=vendor/art-extension"

-* Step 4.
+4. Step 4.
 Flash your device (use AOSP instructions), test it, and then try.

 ## License